ecg-icas/icas/doc/0.54/_sources/regions.txt

 Regions
 =======

-The iCAS Sellside API
-The Regions Configuration provides the regions tree the tenant wishes to use for ads placed on iCAS.
+The region tree contains all the information about region definitions for placing ads on iCAS.

-The requirements for the regions tree are:
+The region tree has the following properties:

 * regions form a tree with a single root node
-* each region must have a unique id
+* each region has a unique id
 * each ad belongs to one and only one region
 * ads can only be placed in leaf regions
 * only leaf regions contain coordinates of the center point